wendyverdonk93/docs/content/integrations/ecommerce-integrations/opencart/faq/processing-refunds.md

 aliases:
     - /integrations/opencart/faq/refunding-opencart/
 ---

+Refund rules:
+- Full refunds in your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
+- Full refunds from your OpenCart backend

-To process full refunds from your OpenCart backend, follow these steps:
+To process refunds from your backend, follow these steps:

 1. Sign in to your OpenCart backend.
 2. Go to **Orders** > **Order view button** > **Order history panel**.
 3. Click the **Refund** button.
 This only appears if the order status is **Completed** or **Shipped**.

-You can also process refunds from your [MultiSafepay account](https://merchant.multisafepay.com).